romain-lavoix/romain-lavoix/README.md

 #### Brand new Github profile ✨

-#### I'm a Full-Stack Engineer and Produt Owner, aiming for a Front-End Engineering specialization. ⚙️
+#### I'm a Full-Stack Engineer and Produt Owner, Experienced in both Enterprise Softwares, and Web Applications. 🧰

+#### Aiming for a Front-End Engineering specialization. ⚙️

 #### I live in Nouméa, New Caledonia 🌴

 ##### NOW